 We received more than a behind-the-scenes tour; we got to handle a coa, a circular blade with a long handle weighing about 15 pounds used to harvest and clean the pencas (leaves) off the blue agave plants.
 Stabbing at the large plant while trying to keep it from moving made us wish we had worn steel-toed boots.
 The jimador — the name for the agave field worker, as well as the name of Mexico’s best-selling brand of Tequila, also produced by Herradura — has a delicate balancing act: he must cut away as much of the leaf as possible, so the Tequila does not have a bitter taste, but if he cuts off too much, then he is wasting the crop.
 While we struggled with my single plant, we learned that the jimadores harvest and clean a whopping 120 of these in every 6-1/2-hour shift.

 Journalists were invited to the plant to try Herradura’s Second Limited Edition in its Coleccion de la Casa product line, Reserva 2013, Cognac Cask Finish Reposado.
-We enjoyed the release, which rests in medium-char American oak barrels for 11 months before being transferred to French oak casks that previously held Cognac for the final three months of aging.
-Reserva 2013, with its complex flavor profile, is available in the U.S. now.
-But we also had the privilege of trying some 110-proof Tequila directly from the pot still.
+We enjoyed the release, which rests in medium-char American oak barrels for 11 months before being transferred to French oak casks that previously held Cognac or the final three months of aging.
+Reserva 2013, with its complex flavor profile, is available in the U.S. But we also had the privilege of trying some 110-proof Tequila directly from the pot still.
 Despite its strength, we found it to be delightful on the palate, with lots of pepper and lemon zest notes, a long finish and no alcoholic burn.
-It’s slated to be sold in Mexico soon.
-I’m hoping this, too, makes it north of the border.